On our arrival in Anchorage our hopes were raised by some warm summer sun, but…

 Alaska: A day cruise to see Northwestern Fjord – whales, sea otters and retreating glaciers

 Another Alaskan summer’s day – cold with a low dank mist covering the mountains.
 We had an early start, and we wearily raise ourselves from our slumber, grabbed a quick breakfast from the provisions we bought at the local store and hit the road.
-The plan was to take a 9 ½ boat trip from Seward up the Northwestern Fjord, some 70 odd miles down the coast.
-The overcast weather put some doubt in our mind on this endeavor, but we had already bought the tickets, so were committed to the trip.
+The plan was to take a 9 ½ hour boat trip from Seward up the Northwestern Fjord, some 70 odd miles down the coast.
+The overcast weather put some doubt in our mind on this endeavour, but we had already bought the tickets, so we were committed to the trip.

 At 9:00 am our boat glided out onto the calm waters of Resurrection Bay, a deep water bay cut by glaciers.
 The bay is surrounded by steep mountains (so we were led to believe they but were not visible on this day) which butt up right against these frigid waters.
 As we pulled away we had our first wildlife sighting, a very cute sea otter contentedly floating on his back as we cruised past him.
 These wonderful and endangered creatures were nearly hunted into extinction but fortunately are now protected, but fishing and other man-made influences to their environment still put these otters at risk.

-We left our otter friend behind and traveled further down the bay.
-Our captain for the day was a handsome dude (this was Karen’s opinion not mine) and had a very dry sense of humor and spent his time staring out to sea with his trained eagle eyes looking for signs of wildlife.
+We left our otter friend behind and travelled further down the bay.
+Our captain for the day was a handsome dude (this was Karen’s opinion not mine) and had a very dry sense of humour and spent his time staring out to sea with his trained eagle eyes looking for signs of wildlife.
 Occasionally, the radio sputtered into life and tour boat captains further up the bay radioed in potential sightings.
 After one such call we headed towards the shore.
 Here we found a pod of Orca (Killer Whales) serenely swimming and hunting in the bay for King Salmon.
 Almost immediately as we pulled to a stop a juvenile Orca breached (jumped clear of the water) and crashed back down.
 We all saw this except Karen – who always seems to miss these.
 Truly wonderful!
 Our captain explained more about the Orcas and how they can be identified individually by their markings and how the pod can be identified by their calls.
 Unfortunately, we could not hang around for too long as there was much more to see, so we were soon on our way again towards the Bay of Alaska and the open ocean.

-As we got closer to the open seas two things happened – the wave action got more pronounced and secondly we started to see whales.
+As we got closer to the open seas two things happened – the wave action got more pronounced and secondly, we started to see whales.
 These were not orcas this time (which are actually not whales) but humpback whales.
-Earlier in the year we had taken a whale tour in Hawaii to observe the humpback whales that visit there to breed in the warm waters of the pacific during the winter months before returning north to their feeding grounds.
-We wondered if any of these humpback we saw were the same individuals we seen thousands of miles south of here – a romantic but unlikely prospect.
+Earlier in the year, we had taken a whale tour in Hawaii to observe the humpback whales that visit there to breed in the warm waters of the Pacific during the winter months before returning north to their feeding grounds.
+We wondered if any of these humpbacks we saw were the same individuals we have seen thousands of miles south of here – a romantic but unlikely prospect.
 It was difficult to say how many humpbacks we saw during this trip but it was probably between 15 and 20 – most were distant sightings but we were treated to one or two much closer visits by these 40 foot long magnificent mammals.

 Jack and Emily were enjoying the ride.
-Jack was determined to demonstrate his man hood by staying outside on the bow of the boat for the whole trip.
-Despite this technically being summer in Alaska it was a raw day and he got absolutely frozen, but was determined to take this adventure head on and spent about 90% of the journey outside.
+Jack was determined to demonstrate his manhood by staying outside on the bow of the boat for the whole trip.
+Despite this technically being summer in Alaska it was a raw day and he got absolutely frozen but was determined to take this adventure head-on and spent about 90% of the journey outside.
 Although, we had to thaw him out at the end of the day.
 Emily, who sensibly like her parents, spent more time inside only venturing out to see the sights before dashing back inside to the comfort of the warm interior.

 Eventually, we passed through the rough open waters of the Bay of Alaska, around the Kenai Peninsula, and into the calm waters of the Northwestern Fjord.
 Our main purpose of coming here was to see glaciers.
 On a clear day glaciers can be seen high up in the valley and circs of the mountains – but today we had come to look at tidewater glaciers.
 These glaciers descend from the vast Harding Ice Field high up the mountains.
 Drawn by gravity these rivers of ice cut their way through to the edge of the sea where they crumble into the icy waters.
 There are three of four tidewater glaciers in this Fjord but the one we had come to see close-up was the Northwestern Glacier.